|

 greys and subdued lighting that made the centrally-rotating dais look

-alien and otherworldly.
-It was architecturally soothing and
+tasteful and otherworldly.
+It was soothing and uplifting to

 12. Bri took his seat on